functorz-tech/momen_doc/data/api.md

 Before starting configuration in Momen, ensure you understand the basic components of an API: Method, Domain, Path, Headers, Query Parameters, and Body.
 For detailed information about APIs, please refer to online resources.

-Next, we will use the example of "retrieving data from Mingdao Cloud" to introduce the complete configuration process.
+Next, we will use the example of "retrieving data from Airtable" to introduce the complete configuration process.

 ## Add API

-Open the "API" at the top left of the Editor and "Add Configuration."
+Open the "API" at the top left of the Editor and "Add."

 <img src="../.gitbook/assets/data/data_api0.png">